 - 2 minutes to read

-To enable this functionality, set the ASPxGridViewSettings.VerticalScrollBarStyle property to one of the following values.
+To enable this functionality, set the ASPxGridViewSettings.VerticalScrollBarStyle property to one of the following values:

-When virtual scrolling is turned on and row focusing is enabled (ASPxGridViewBehaviorSettings.AllowFocusedRow is set to
+When the virtual scroll feature is turned on and row focus is enabled (ASPxGridViewBehaviorSettings.AllowFocusedRow is set to

 - All rows should have the same height.

-- Width dimension properties (such as a grid’s ASPxWebControl.Width, its column WebColumnBase.Width, etc.) should be specified.
-To learn more, see the ASPxGridView Fixed Table Layout Specifics (Scrolling and Column Resizing) topic.
+- Width dimension properties (such as a grid’s ASPxWebControl.Width or its column’s WebColumnBase.Width) should be specified.
+See the following topic to learn more: ASPxGridView Fixed Table Layout Specifics (Scrolling and Column Resizing).